Causes of Truck Accidents in Pennsylvania

 Check for Injuries

-The first priority is to assess whether you or anyone else involved in the accident is injured.
+The first priority is assessing whether you or anyone involved in the accident is injured.
 Call 911 immediately if there are any injuries, however minor they may seem.

 Move to Safety

-If it’s safe to do so, move to a secure location away from traffic to avoid any further accidents or injuries.
+If it’s safe, move to a secure location away from traffic to avoid further accidents or injuries.

 Call the Police